-In general, a recommendation letter or memo is designed to testify to the skills and abilities of an individual.
-Depending on the individual and their specific needs, you can tailor your style or format.
+A recommendation letter or memo is designed to testify to the skills and abilities of an individual.
+Depending on the person and their specific needs, you can tailor your style or format.

-I first encountered Mr. XYZ while supervising him at Company B in Washington, DC.
-At the time of his employ, Mr. XYZ was working as a Management Analyst in the Logistics Department of Company B. In that capacity Mr. XYZ was forced to confront an array of problems with staff support.
+Mr. Smith has asked me to write a memo of recommendation, and it is my pleasure to do so.
+I first encountered Mr. Smith while supervising him at Company ABC in Washington, DC.
+At the time of his employ from March 2013 to January 2018, Mr. Smith was working as a Management Analyst in the Logistics Department of Company ABC.
+In that capacity, Mr. Smith was forced to confront an array of problems with staff support.

 I am pleased to say that Mr. Smith solved each problem with integrity and professionalism.
 It seems that whenever Mr. Smith was confronted with an obstacle, he adjusted his swing and not only solved the problem but created a work environment that was proactive to productivity.
 Thanks to his efforts, Company ABC was able to restructure the department and improve operational efficiency by 37%.